GPNaslund/Thesis/SPP/thesis/introduction/introduction.typ

 Additionally from a societal perspective, by enabling and effectively using wearable health data, wearables can be used to improve health monitoring and also be a tool for early detection and prevention of possible health issues.
 One of the areas that the thesis aims to focus on is migraine, which is a condition that can possibly be predicted and prevented due to the fact that migraine can be triggered by physiological and environmental factors @migraine-triggers.
 By enabling these insights through wearable devices, the project can potentially support better health outcomes and quality of life for individuals suffering from migraines or any other predictable health conditions.

-Furthermore, from an industry standpoint, the proposed framework provides a robust and reusable solution for developers and potential healthtech companies.
-By building a framework which has built in supports for multiplatform integration, including mobile support along with data normalization.
+Furthermore, from an industry standpoint, the proposed framework provides a robust and reusable solution for developers and potential healthtech companies by building a framework which has built in support for multiplatform integration along with data normalization.
 This greatly contributes to effective development in the field of health data management and machine learning.
 The framework can be used as a foundation for future applications, enabling developers to focus on building their solutions rather than dealing with the complexities of data integration and normalization.

 == 1.5 Results